Red wolf: 21st century status

+Existing population

+In April and May 2023, two captive male red wolves were paired with two wild female wolves in acclimation pens and were later released into the wild.
+At the same time, the wild breeding pair that produced a litter of pups the previous year gave birth to a second litter of 5 pups, 2 males and 3 females.
+A male wolf pup from a captive litter was fostered into the pack, and with this new addition, the family of red wolves, which was named the Milltail pack by FWS, has grown to 13 wild individuals.
+These six new pups has brought the wild population of red wolves up to 23–25 wild individuals.

+In May 2023, two families of red wolves were placed in acclimation pens to be released into the wild in the Pocosin Lakes National Wildlife Refuge in Tyrrell County.
+One family consisted of a breeding pair and three pups, while the other consisted of a breeding pair, a yearling female, and four young pups that were born in the acclamation pen.
+In early June 2023, the two families of red wolves were released into the wild to roam through PLNWR.
+With the addition of these two separate packs, the wild population of red wolves had increased to about 35 wild individuals.
+In addition to the wild population, there are approximately 270 red wolves in zoos and captive breeding programs across the U.S.

 Coyote × re-introduced red wolf issues

 Interbreeding with the coyote has been recognized as a threat affecting the restoration of red wolves.
-Currently, adaptive management efforts are making progress in reducing the threat of coyotes to the red wolf population in northeastern North Carolina.
+Adaptive management efforts are making progress in reducing the threat of coyotes to the red wolf population in northeastern North Carolina.
 Other threats, such as habitat fragmentation, disease, and human-caused mortality, are of concern in the restoration of red wolves.
 Efforts to reduce the threats are presently being explored.

-By 1999, introgression of coyote genes was recognized as the single greatest threat to wild red wolf recovery and an adaptive management plan which included coyote sterilization has been successful, with coyote genes being reduced by 2015 to < 4% of the wild red wolf population.
+By 1999, introgression of coyote genes was recognized as the single greatest threat to wild red wolf recovery and an adaptive management plan which included coyote sterilization has been successful, with coyote genes being reduced by 2015 to less than 4% of the wild red wolf population.

 Since the 2014 programmatic review, the USFWS ceased implementing the red wolf adaptive management plan that was responsible for preventing red wolf hybridization with coyotes and allowed the release of captive-born red wolves into the wild population.
-Since then, the wild population has decreased from 100 to 115 red wolves to less than 30.
+Since then, the wild population has decreased from 100–115 red wolves to less than 30.
 Despite the controversy over the red wolf's status as a unique taxon as well as the USFWS' apparent disinterest towards wolf conservation in the wild, the vast majority of public comments (including NC residents) submitted to the USFWS in 2017 over their new wolf management plan were in favor of the original wild conservation plan.

 A 2016 genetic study of canid scats found that despite high coyote density inside the Red Wolf Experimental Population Area (RWEPA), hybridization occurs rarely (4% are hybrids).